Jabberwockiii/tag-security-knative-12/assessments/projects/knative/self-assessment.md

 Are container images immutable and signed?
 Knative Services defines a Revision as immutable snapshots of a particular configuration https://github.com/knative/docs/blob/385ecbdc436fdd54c25e1add58527f247b6a8ce8/docs/serving/services/README.md

 ### Communication Channels
-This is a public Google group that Knative users can join for announcements and communication: https://groups.google.com/g/knative-users <br> This is a private Google group that developers in the Knative community can request to join to communicate announcements with each other: https://groups.google.com/g/knative-dev <br> The CNCF Slack has several dedicated Knative channels that developers can use for ease of communication: https://github.com/knative/community/blob/main/SLACK-GUIDELINES.md <br> The Knative community has monthly meetings where development and project groups are discussed.
+This is a public Google group that Knative users can join for announcements and communication: https://groups.google.com/g/knative-users

+This is a private Google group that developers in the Knative community can request to join to communicate announcements with each other: https://groups.google.com/g/knative-dev

+The CNCF Slack has several dedicated Knative channels that developers can use for ease of communication: https://github.com/knative/community/blob/main/SLACK-GUIDELINES.md

+The Knative community has monthly meetings where development and project groups are discussed.
 A public calendar can be found here: https://github.com/knative/community/blob/main/CALENDAR.MD
 ### Ecosystem
 Knative is built on the existing Kubernetes framework and provides components to build and run serverless applications on Kubernetes.
 Other projects in the ecosystem like Cloud Run are built on the Knative framework.
 ## Security Issue Resolution
 Official Knative security policy https://knative.dev/docs/reference/security/
 ### Responsible Disclosure Practice
 Any user that finds a security issue can send a detailed email outlining the issue to security@knative.team.
-The team will respond within 3 business days and will determine whether the report constitutes a vulnerability, at which point they will open a security advisory.  (https://github.com/knative/community/blob/main/SECURITY.md) Certain parties can request to be notified of security vulnerabilities early. (https://github.com/knative/community/blob/main/SECURITY.md) However this is intended for close Knative partners, not individuals. <br>
+The team will respond within 3 business days and will determine whether the report constitutes a vulnerability, at which point they will open a security advisory.  (https://github.com/knative/community/blob/main/SECURITY.md) Certain parties can request to be notified of security vulnerabilities early. (https://github.com/knative/community/blob/main/SECURITY.md) However this is intended for close Knative partners, not individuals.
 ### Incident Response
-The response policy is outlined here: https://github.com/knative/community/blob/main/working-groups/security/responding.md <br> A small team of Knative developers is included in the security@knative.team mailing.
+The response policy is outlined here: https://github.com/knative/community/blob/main/working-groups/security/responding.md

+A small team of Knative developers is included in the security@knative.team mailing.
 This team is kept small to avoid excessive disclosure of vulnerabilities.
 Each reported security issue is assigned a leader based on a rota that every team member must sign up for.
 This leader is responsible for determining whether the issue is indeed a vulnerability, in which case they will create a Github Security Advisory.
-All vulnerabilities are evaluated based on the Knative Threat Model, a work-in-progress model that can be viewed here: https://github.com/knative/community/blob/main/working-groups/security/threat-model.md The vulnerability is also given a Common Vulnerability Scoring System (CVSS) based on a calculator to help evaluate urgency. <br>
+All vulnerabilities are evaluated based on the Knative Threat Model, a work-in-progress model that can be viewed here: https://github.com/knative/community/blob/main/working-groups/security/threat-model.md The vulnerability is also given a Common Vulnerability Scoring System (CVSS) based on a calculator to help evaluate urgency.
 ## Appendix
 *Known issues over time*
 The dev team at Knative is continuously working towards making the platform better and more convenient for the end users.
 They have found certain issues which they are working on.
 Some of them include -